-This data will help to not only identify poor-performing content that can be improved, but also to find your best-performing content.
-Sometimes the content that you think is the best quality just doesn’t resonate with your audience.
-Data analytics can help you to find the perfect “recipe” for your content marketing, so you can rinse and repeat to ultimate content marketing success.
+Using the right metrics will help you identify poor-performing content that can be improved.
+It will also empower you to pinpoint your best-performing content.
+Data analytics can help you to find the perfect “recipe” for content creation and marketing.
+Then just rinse and repeat the process to achieve content marketing success.

-This question comes after you have built the business case, sold in the ROI and achieved the approval, and the funds, to build your content marketing program.
+This question comes after you’ve built the business case, convinced your business or client of the potential ROI, and gained the approval and funds to start building your content marketing program.

 I know this sounds like I am not answering the question, but stay with me here.